mabel-dev/opteryx.dev/docs/sql-reference/joins.md

 FROM left_relation LEFT [ OUTER ] JOIN right_relation ON condition
 ~~~

-A `LEFT JOIN` returns all rows from the left relation, and rows from the right relation where there is a matching row, otherwise the fields for the right relation are populated with `NULL`.
+A `LEFT JOIN` returns all rows from the left relation, and rows from the right relation where there is a matching row, otherwise the fields for the right relation are populated with `null`.

 **Syntax**